 - Institutional eligibility is limited to undergraduate-focused institutions or academic components within an institution in which the undergraduate student enrollment is greater than the graduate student enrollment.
 The research team must be composed primarily of undergraduate students.

 - At the time of application submission, all the non-health professional components of the institution together must not have received support from the NIH totaling more than $6 million per year (in both direct and F&A/indirect costs) in 4 of the last 7 years.
 All types of Health Professional Schools are ineligible to apply and are not considered in this calculation.

 - A signed letter is required from the Provost or similar official with institution-wide responsibility verifying the eligibility of the applicant institution at the time of application submission according to the eligibility criteria.
-The "List of Ineligible Institutions" associated with the Parent announcement does not apply to the PAR-18-714 FOA.
+The former "List of Ineligible Institutions" does not apply to the PAR-21-155 FOA.

 Applicants may request support for up to a total of $300,000 in direct costs (plus applicable indirect costs) for a period of up to 3 years.